SpektacleFR/SpektacleFR/README.md

 I'm a front-end developer and 3D artist
 - :brain: Professional Idiot
 - :seedling: Learning JS/TS with Electron
-- :book: Senior high school student
+- :book: First-year in College
-- :zap: In my free time I like to code and chat on Discord
+- :zap: In my free time I like to code and hang out with friends

 ---